Optimal Virtual Model Control for Robotics: Design and Tuning of Passivity-Based Controllers: The design of virtual mechanisms

-Compared to PD based approaches, our approach does not require inverse kinematics, and therefore gracefully handles redundancy in the robot structure, producing an unconstrained `null space' (see Figure \ref{fig:cool_virtual_instruments}, left).
+Compared to PD based approaches, our approach does not require inverse kinematics, and therefore gracefully handles redundancy in the robot structure, producing an unconstrained `null space' (see Fig. \ref{fig:cool_virtual_instruments}).
 The controller is essentially identical for different robot morphologies.
-The spring placement allows us to stiffen the robot's behaviour at at the RCM independently of the end-effector: compared to energy shaping, the mechanical analogy of the virtual mechanism makes design alterations intuitive, guided by our understanding of the physics of the system.
-The example on the right of Figure \ref{fig:cool_virtual_instruments} shows the effect of replacing the linear springs between the robot and virtual instrument with saturating springs (described in Figure \ref{fig:saturating spring}), when faced with a step disturbance force at the port.
-The saturating spring allows a compliant behaviour at the RCM for large disturbances, while maintaining the constraint for smaller forces.
-This could be used as an alternative approach to safety at the trocar: failing to a compliant mode rather than a stiff position hold mode, depending on the risk analysis.
+The spring placement allows us to stiffen the robot's behaviour at the RCM independently of the end-effector: compared to energy shaping, the mechanical analogy of the virtual mechanism makes design alterations intuitive, guided by our understanding of the physics of the system.
+The plots of Fig. \ref{fig:cool_virtual_instruments2} shows the effect of replacing the linear springs between the robot and virtual instrument with saturating springs (described in Fig. \ref{fig:saturating spring}), when faced with a step disturbance force at the RCM.
+The saturating spring allows a compliant behaviour at the RCM for large disturbances.

+So long as the saturation force of the springs is larger than the standard required operational forces, typical behaviour is minimally affected.
+These springs could allow surgical staff to manually override the controller by pulling with a large enough force, and we use a similar design for robot assisted drilling in \cite{Larby2025}.
 This design change is enabled by the virtual mechanism analogy.